gitHubTechnetronic/BrainWare/README.md

 - Set the project Web, as the start up project
 - Press F5
 - Expected a browser is open with the result of the first order

-## Refactor Notes
-### MVC
-- Added data access layer
-- Added Stored Procedures
-- Added repository
-- Added ViewModels
-- Added simple authorization token
-- Added code to Test
-- Added some custom error pages
-- Added EntityFramwork( set Enum Factory.DBAccessType in OrderController to switch )
-- Several code changes…

-#### More refactoring to consider
-- Adding Dapper and make EF changes such as use Stored Procedures
-- Adding an IOC container and more decoupling  Note: Watch out for Leaky Abstractions i.e.(try not to use Lazy<>)
-- Adding Login Features
-- Adding more Unit Test and creating separate test data
-- Adding details to the API Help pages.
-Note: Do not use Swagger because of risk of third party vulnerabilities Example(https://nvd.nist.gov/vuln/detail/CVE-2021-21363)
-Also make sure the API is secure (A Cautionary Tale from a coworker) and like the insurance companies and many other organizations do not share or auto generate the API documentation.
-The API documentation should be secured and shared with only entities that need it and changes communicated with them on a timely bases.
-- Adding Angular
-- Improve UI of the custom error pages
-- Change Production Web.Release.config for connectionstring
-- Upgrading .net framework and use System.Text.Json
-- Separate the Service Layer from Web Project
-- Upgrade bootstrap and other Nuget packages
-- Make sure we have explicitly type for readability
-- Several other code changes…

-### Blazor Server
-- Added vscode project for a bonus example with minimal refactoring.
-- Run on cmdline in Blazor folder “dotnet watch”

-### Nodejs api Server
-- Added vscode project for a bonus example using Nodejs for the API.
-- Change the ~\NodeJS\node_modules\dbconfig.js for mssql connection.
-- Add your user to db giving access to the three procs.
-- Run on cmdline in NodeJS folder “node api.js” then run the Web project or test on url http://localhost:8090/api/companyorders/1 .